Why Join Honors?

 T.H.E.
 Curriculum

 Our curriculum, The Honors Experience (T.H.E.) is an experience-based, highly customized curriculum to fit each student’s individual goals.
 It features a combination of professional planning, coursework that has students discuss pertinent contemporary world issues, and six signature experiences.
-These experiences can be completed through Honors coursework or through outside of the classroom pursuits, such as internships, research, study abroad, volunteering, or working.
+These experiences can be completed through Honors coursework or through outside-of-the-classroom pursuits, such as internships, research, study abroad, volunteering, or working.
 The curriculum allows students to graduate with honors without adding significant additional credit hours.
 Through an integrated support network of staff at every step of the way, we encourage and guide students through their education at UTSA and make them competitive upon graduation.
 Learn more about T.H.E. and read about how our students have used it to chart their path in Honors and beyond UTSA.

 Honors Residential Community

-The Honors Residential Community, located on campus in the brand new Guadalupe Hall, is home to our first-year Honors students from across all of our programs.
+The Honors Residential Community, located on campus in the brand-new Guadalupe Hall, is home to our first-year Honors students from across all of our programs.
 This community, with students of all majors, fosters an intellectually diverse and rich environment.
 It also allows our students to build friendships and network across majors that will serve to help them develop as individuals and professionals.

 Honors Advising